 Worn by: The Bloods (specifically L.A.’s Cedar Block Piru)

 Reasoning: Despite popular thinking, the Bloods’ usage of the Reds hat isn’t widespread.
-Popularized by Lil Wayne and his Bloods’ sympathies (he raps “I’m a grown ass Blood, stop playin’ with me” on “It’s Good”), and also The Game (who’s from L.A.), the hat became a universal identifier of the Bloods, but that wasn’t necessarily the practice case.
-The Reds hat and the “C” logo are limited to the L.A.’s Cedar Block Piru set of Bloods.
+Popularized by Lil Wayne and his Bloods’ sympathies (he raps “I’m a grown ass Blood, stop playin’ with me” on “It’s Good“), and also The Game (who’s from L.A.), the hat became a universal identifier of the Bloods.
+As a result, that wasn’t necessarily the practice case.
+Specifically, the Reds hat and the “C” logo are limited to the L.A.’s Cedar Block Piru set of Bloods.

 Los Angeles Dodgers